JulianSchmid/etherparse/README.md

 * The package is still in development and can & will still change.
 * The current focus of development is on the most popular protocols in the internet & transport layer.

-## How to generate packets?
+## How to generate fake packet data?
-### UDP Packet Builder
+### Packet Builder
-There is the option to use the UdpPacketBuilder, which provides a high level interface to create UDP network packets.
-The UdpPacketBuilder will take care of setting all the fields which can be deduced from the content and compositions of the packet (checksums, lengths, ethertype, ip protocol number).
+There is the option to use the PacketBuilder, which provides a high level interface to create UDP network packets.
+The PacketBuilder will take care of setting all the fields which can be deduced from the content and compositions of the packet (checksums, lengths, ethertype, ip protocol number).

 [Example:](examples/write_udp.rs)
 ```rust